matiasAguirreE/big-data-analysis/README.md

 13. **XXXX_INFO.csv**: Contains data related to the info of the year.

 For viewing the data files, you can access them through the following link: [Bike Sharing](https://www.kaggle.com/datasets/edomingo/bicing-stations-dataset-bcn-bike-sharing/data)

+## Running the Project

+1. Copy the JAR file to your server with the command: scp -P `port` `local-path`/mdp-hadoop.jar `server-name`:/`server-path`/.
+2. Copy the data files to your server with the command: scp -P `port` `local-path`/`csv-file-name`.csv `server-name`:/`server-path`/.
+3. Now call the Hadoop job with the command: hadoop jar `local-path`/mdp-hadoop.jar CountAvailableDocksByMonth /`server-input-path`/XXXX_XX_STATIONS.csv /`server-output-path`/
+4. Watch the results with the command: hdfs dfs -cat /`server-output-path`/part-r-00000

 ## Conclusion